Md-Yaseen-Dev/Course--Deep-JavaScript-Foundations-v3/Readme.md

 ## Choosing let or var

 var and let are both used for variable declartion in javascript but the difference between them is that var is function scoped and let is blocked scoped.
-Variable declared by let cannot be redeclared and must be declared before use whereas variables declared with var keyword are hoisted.
+Variable declared but let cannot be redeclared and must be declared before use whereas variables declared with var keyword are hoisted.

 ```javascript
 console.log(x); //undefined